City of Cockburn

 • The annual Sustainable Living Event series offers over 100 workshops and events each year to inspire, educate and empower our community including guided indigenous walks, sustainable business workshops and the Get Wild About Wetlands school holiday program.

-What council hopes to achieve in the future in energy efficiency, renewable energy, sustainable transport or broader sustainability.
+What council hopes to achieve in the future in energy efficiency, renewable energy, sustainable transport or broader sustainability

 The City’s Climate Change Strategy 2020-2030 outlines a ‘resilience roadmap’ with aspirational targets to achieve carbon neutrality and build the City’s adaptive capacity.
 The 14 objectives of the ‘resilience roadmap’ are: